apache/pulsar/site2/docs/cookbooks-deduplication.md

 ## Pulsar clients

+If you enable message deduplication in Pulsar brokers, namespaces or topics, it is recommended to make the client retry infinitely the messages until it succeed, otherwise is possible to break the ordering guarantee as some request can time out and the application wont know if the request was successfully added to the topic or not.

-If you enable message deduplication in Pulsar brokers, you need complete the following tasks for your client producers:
+So you need to complete the following tasks for your client producers:

 1. Specify a name for the producer.
 1. Set the message timeout to `0` (namely, no timeout).